Aeell/askpi-local-ai-raspi5/index.md

 * **Client Tool Alternatives:** This guide uses `curl` due to configuration issues encountered with [`mods`](https://github.com/charmbracelet/mods) and [`sgpt`](https://github.com/TheR1D/shell_gpt) in testing.
 Those tools might work with different versions or further debugging, but this method proved most reliable for this specific Pi 5 (4GB) + Ollama setup.

 ---
+## Conclusion

+Congratulations!
+You've set up a functional, private AI assistant using your Raspberry Pi and Ollama.
+The `askpi` command provides a simple, reliable interface for leveraging your local LLM directly from your terminal for coding and technical tasks.
+Enjoy experimenting!